-Wind turbine, nacelle, hub, spinner and blades
+Wind turbine blade, nacelle, hub, and spinner

 Wind turbine composite components are critical to turbine integrity and performance.
 Damage, erosion and even normal degradation over time can negatively impact powercurve, leading to poor performance and result in costly repairs.

 OEMs and wind farm owners trust Sky Climber composite specialists to execute safe and reliable composite repair.
-We deliver best-in-class wind composite service that is rooted in knowledge of staff members that have 20+ years of field composite repair experience, and supported by an unrivaled composite training program that is built in accordance with the American Composites Manufacturers Association (ACMA).
+We deliver best-in-class wind composite service that is rooted in knowledge of staff members that have 20+ years of field composite repair experience, and is supported by an unrivaled composite training program that built in accordance with the American Composites Manufacturers Association (ACMA).